BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 ## Project Description

-    How would Spark or Airflow be incorporated?
-Why did you choose the model you chose?
-    Clearly state the rationale for the choice of tools and technologies for the project.
-    The choice of tools, technologies are justified well.

 In this project I extracted the required data from two different data sources (OpenSky Network and Python traffic API), then put them into a meaningful context using transform and then finally loaded the data into a database in the form of fact and dimension tables.
 When it comes to data sources, the OpenSource and OpenData concept was very important to me, as I believe that this will be the driver for our future world.
 Even if, as I will explain below, I had to accept a few flaws.